 Students who are high school graduates, including public, private, and non-traditional high schools are eligible for admission to the College.
 The College complies fully with Texas Education Code Section 51.9241 for graduates of non-traditional secondary education.
-Procedures for application, submission of transcripts and test scores may be found in the College Catalog and on the College website.
+Procedures for application, submission of transcripts and test scores may be found in the College Catalog or in the College website.

 Applicants who did not graduate from high school may be admitted by successfully completing the General Education Development Testing Program (GED).
-A copy of the GED scores or Certificate of High School Equivalency will be submitted to the Office of Admissions and Records as evidence of completion.
+Official GED scores or Certificate of High School Equivalency will be submitted to the Enrollment Center as evidence of completion.